Brandon Sermons

-Brandon William Sermons (born June 1, 1991) is an American football defensive back who is a free agent.
-He played college football at the University of California, Los Angeles and attended Diamond Ranch High School in Pomona, California.
-He has also been a member of the Arizona Cardinals, San Jose Sabercats and Ottawa Redblacks.
+Brandon William Sermons (born June 1, 1991) is an American former professional football defensive back.
+He played college football at the University of California, Los Angeles.
+He was a member of the Arizona Cardinals, San Jose SaberCats, and Ottawa Redblacks.

-Early years
+Early life

-Sermons played high school football at Diamond Ranch High School.
+Sermons played high school football at and Diamond Ranch High School in Pomona, California..
 He helped Diamond Ranch to the Southeast Division title game.
 He recorded 51 tackles in 12 games his senior year.
-Sermons was rated the No. 28 prospect in California by rivals.com.
-He was also rated the No. 33 cornerback nationally by both ESPNU and rivals.com.
+Sermons was rated the No. 28 prospect in California by Rivals.com.
+He was also rated the No. 33 cornerback nationally by both ESPNU and Rivals.com.
 He participated in track and field at Diamond Ranch as well.

 College career

 Sermons played for the UCLA Bruins from 2009 to 2013.
 He missed the 2010 season due to a leg injury suffered in spring practice.
 He played in the last nine games of his freshman season in 2009.
 Sermons appeared in twelve games in 2011 and nine games in 2012.
 He played in twelve games, starting four, his senior year in 2013 and totaled 38 tackles.
 He accumulated a career-high seven tackles against the Washington Huskies during the 2013 season and also six tackles against Virginia Tech in the Sun Bowl.
 Sermons played in 42 games during his college career, recording 46 tackles.
 He majored in anthropology at UCLA.